 One recipient can be chosen to receive this award each award cycle.
 The recipient of this award will be chosen on the merit of their nominations.
 Preference is given to nominees whose advocacy has had a broad, long-term impact, such as sponsorship of successful political initiatives which have directly aided archives; financial support of important archival programs; increasing public awareness and support for archival issues; or many other types of advocacy.

-A simple majority vote of the Archival Advocacy Award Committee will determine the recipient.
+A simple majority vote of the Nominating Committee will determine the recipient.
 Votes are submitted by Committee members privately to the Committee Chair, who compiles them and provides the Committee with the results.
 In the case of a tie, the President will cast the deciding vote.

-The Archival Advocacy Award Committee may postpone voting on a nomination if additional information is required.
+The Nominating Committee may postpone voting on a nomination if additional information is required.
 In such cases, the Committee Chair will notify the nominator(s) that additional materials are needed.
 The Committee may only postpone the vote once.
 If requested by the Executive Board, the Committee Chair will report on the activity of the Committee to the Executive Board in a closed session.

 If the Committee does not select a recipient from the nominations, or in the absence of nominations, the award will not be given.